Botanica Illuminations unveiled a new sculpture today

 WICHITA, Kan.
 (KSNW) – A private unveiling of a new statue happened today at Botanica Illuminations.

-The statue is titled “The Attendant, 1923,” and it was created by artist John Ernatt.
+The statue is titled “The Attendant, 1923.”
+It is made of bronze and was created by local artist John Ernatt.
 He has spent over a year and a half designing and creating his modern masterpiece.

 Liz and Charles Koch have gifted Botanica with the sculpture and it will be installed at the interior entrance to the Koch Carousel Gardens.
 Koch Industries and the Koch Family Foundation made the Gardens possible with the support of a $1 million gift.